Why do we need this research?

-Often, when an early miscarriage happens, the fetus does not pass out of the womb naturally.
-This is often described as a 'missed miscarriage' because the parents only find out when they have a scan that the baby has died.
+Often, when an early miscarriage happens, the baby does not pass out of the womb naturally.
+This is described as a 'missed miscarriage' because the parents do not find out that their baby has died until they have a scan.

 - healthcare costs